When to Take a Counter-Offer as a CS Engineer (And When to Walk) in 2026

 If the counter wins this table, price in the trust cost and the structural factors before deciding.
 If the outside offer wins this table after accounting for equity quality (public versus private, vesting cliff, refresh schedule), the math favors leaving even before you factor in growth trajectory.

-The equity refresh question: A counter that raises your base but leaves your unvested RSUs on the original schedule without adding a new grant leaves your total equity position unchanged.
+The equity refresh question: An equity refresh is a brand-new grant of stock (RSUs) on its own multi-year vesting schedule, on top of whatever you are already vesting.
+A counter that raises your base but leaves your unvested RSUs on the original schedule without adding a new grant leaves your total equity position unchanged.
 If you leave and join an outside employer, you receive a fresh grant on a new four-year vest.
 If you stay, you continue vesting the original grant (which you would have received anyway) plus any new grant the counter includes.
 The relevant comparison is: does the counter include a new RSU grant, or just a base adjustment and sign-on?
 Base-only counters look better than they are on the equity math.

 The three-year trajectory comparison: What does your comp look like at your current employer versus the outside employer in three years, assuming standard merit increases and performance?
+This is where the broader CS new-grad hiring market in 2026 matters: a counter from an employer in a contracting product line buys you a comfortable 12-18 months on a trajectory that flattens, while a move can reset the slope.
 The Pragmatic Engineer's reporting on career pathing at top tech employers and discussion in r/cscareerquestions consistently shows that the comp trajectory for strong performers at FAANG-tier employers typically outpaces the trajectory at smaller employers, even when the starting gap favors the smaller employer.
 The reverse is sometimes true for early-stage startups with liquid equity events, but those are not predictable at the time of the decision.

 The trust-cost calculation

-Trust cost is the career risk inside your current organization that begins the moment they know you were shopping.
-It is hard to quantify and easy to underestimate.
+Trust cost is the informal reputational debt you take on inside your current organization the moment your manager knows you were interviewing.
+It is hard to quantify and easy to underestimate, which is exactly why it gets left out of the spreadsheet.

 The employer's mental model shifts in specific ways.
 You move from "stable contributor" to "potential attrition."
 This affects: